nsaini-us/ex280prep/README.md

       min:
         cpu: "100m"
         memory: "4Mi"
-      default:			# default that a container can use if not specified in the Pod spec
+      default:			# default if not specified in the Pod spec
         cpu: "300m"
         memory: "200Mi"
-      defaultRequest:	        # default that a container can request if not specified in the Pod spec
+      defaultRequest:	        # default request if not specified in the Pod spec
         cpu: "200m"
         memory: "100Mi"
 ```